Comethruuu/Cloud-Hide-Minimap/README.md

-# ESX Hide Radar
+# Cloud Hide Minimap

 ## Description
-`ESX Hide Minimap ` is a simple script for FiveM ESX servers that automatically hides the radar/minimap when the player is inside a vehicle.
+`Cloud Hide Minimap` is a simple script for FiveM ESX servers that automatically hides the radar/minimap when the player is inside a vehicle.
 This improves gameplay immersion by providing a cleaner screen and reducing distractions while driving.

 ## Features
 - Automatically hides the radar when the player is in any vehicle.